nunomaduro/laravel-optimize-database/README.md

 ## 🙌 Usage

-To get starter optimizing your SQLite database, you need to run the following command:
+To get started optimizing your SQLite database, you need to run the following command:

 ```bash
 php artisan db:optimize